-- > We will commission an external review of our volunteer offer, to help guide our long term approach and priorities for volunteering. - The National Park Management Plan 2020-24 was approved in December 2019.
-To help integrate our activities with the plan, action plans have been developed for a number of impact areas covered in the plan including responding to the climate change emergency, conservation and community archeology.
+- We will commission an external review of our volunteer offer, to help guide our long term approach and priorities for volunteering. - The National Park Management Plan 2020-24 was approved in December 2019.
+To help integrate our activities with the plan, action plans have been developed for a number of impact areas covered in the plan including responding to the climate change emergency, restoring nature and celebrating heritage.
 We will continue work on the development of a National Park Management Action Plan for our Health and Well-being activities.
 [Equality/ Socio Economic Duty Impact]